 Watering and Feeding

-Even though Pellaea Rotundifolia is a houseplant, it likes the soil dried out between the watering.
+Even though the button fern is a house plant, it likes the soil dried out between the watering.

 Avoid getting the soil soggy and limit misting and keep in mind it needs a different care schedule as compared to other plants.